Usagi Yojimbo: Publishing history

 In the summer of 2014, Sakai, after a two-year hiatus, returned with a six-issue mini-series entitled Usagi Yojimbo: Senso.
 Senso, Japanese for "war", refers to The War of the Worlds, H. G. Wells's novel about Martians invading Earth.
 Senso tells the story of Martians invading Japan roughly twenty years after the events of the main series of Usagi Yojimbo, and also forms a plot bridge to the previously published Space Usagi.

 In May 2015, Sakai returned to Usagi Yojimbo with the release of the 145th issue.

 On February 22, 2019, The New York Times reported that IDW Publishing would present a new monthly Usagi Yojimbo series, in color (provided by Tom Luth for the first time).
 The new series opens up with a short story arc about the Japanese puppetry art of bunraku.
 Additionally, new full-color collections of earlier issues are planned.
 IDW published volume 4 of the series up until issue 31, published in 2022.
 Sakai returned the series to Dark Horse under his own new imprint, Dogu Publishing.
 The series was relaunched at Dark Horse with Usagi Yojimbo: Ice and Snow #1, the first in a five issue mini-series.

 In July 2017, the traditional crossovers between Usagi Yojimbo and the Teenage Mutant Ninja Turtles franchise - at that time part also part of IDW's publishing program - were resumed with a one-shot comic titled Teenage Mutant Ninja Turtles/Usagi Yojimbo.
 In April 2023, publication was started on the five-issue miniseries Teenage Mutant Ninja Turtles/Usagi Yojimbo: WhereWhen, which is an immediate prelude to Senso and once again co-stars the Ninja Turtles.

 In 2024, Boom Studios and Dark Horse Comics published a one-shot crossover featuring Usagi meeting the Mighty Morphin Power Rangers.

+In 2026, a new spin-off series, Usagi Yojimbo: Kaitō '84 was launched.
+This five-issue series is the first Usagi Yojimbo comic to be written and drawn by someone other than Stan Sakai.
+If features a descendent of Usagi's, set in 1984, and is written by Zack Rosenberg and illustrated by Jared Cullum (Kodi, Wonder City).